 When it comes to its Bluetooth speaker Sony likes to do things in groups.
-Two years ago at CES Sony added four speakers to their Extra Bass line, and this past year, they gave three of those speakers a makeover.
+A few years ago at CES Sony added four speakers to their Extra Bass line, and then in 2017, they gave three of those speakers a makeover.
 One of them was the SRS-XB40 which we recently reviewed, and now we’re looking at its successor: the SRS-XB41.
 Despite a completely new look and build, it doesn’t differ in too many ways from the previous model.
 But there’s a lot to like about the XB40, which means there’s a lot to like about the XB41—right?

 Who should get the XB41?